AlexandraAurora/Ve/README.md

 ## Compiling
   - [Theos](https://theos.dev/) is required to compile the project
-  - You may want to edit the root `Makefile` to use your Theos SDK and custom toolchain
+  - You may want to edit the root `Makefile` to use your Theos SDK and toolchain

 ## License
 If you take code from this repository please link it, or my [Twitter](https://twitter.com/schneelittchen) to your project<br>